awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/s3/README.md

-#  AWS Simple Storage Service (S3) JavaScript SDK v3 code examples
+#  Amazon S3 JavaScript SDK v3 code examples
-The code examples in this directory demonstrate how to work with Amazon S3 using the AWS SDK for JavaScript version 3 (v3).
+The code examples in this directory demonstrate how to work with Amazon Simple Storage Service (Amazon S3) using the AWS SDK for JavaScript version 3 (v3).

 Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.